Change can be challenging for autistic people and, as we know, the move to college is difficult even for those who do not have the condition.

 However, autistic people often face additional challenges and concerns around making the transition to third level education.

 Common concerns and challenges for those moving from school to college/university are:

 Socialising: For those who find socialising difficult, college can present challenges in getting to know people and also in no longer seeing old school friends and acquaintances on a day-to-day basis, who perhaps a student has become comfortable with over their time in their previous school.

-Size and Environment: Schools become familiar and easy to navigate for students with Autism.
+Size and Environment: Schools become familiar and easy to navigate for autistic students.
 It can be challenging for students on the spectrum to navigate and feel comfortable on much larger campuses.
 This may also present challenges in terms of sensory processing, for example they may be noisier or more crowded.

-Organisation: While in school, with increased parent and teacher input and a more structured regime, it can be a lot easier for those with Autism, who find organisational skills such as timetabling, deadlines and note-taking challenging, to stay on top of things.
+Organisation: While in school, with increased parent and teacher input and a more structured regime, it can be a lot easier for autistic people, who find organisational skills such as timetabling, deadlines and note-taking challenging, to stay on top of things.
 It can be a tough adjustment moving to the independent learning systems which most colleges and universities have in place.

-Finding Help: Many students on the Autism Spectrum build up trust and positive relationships with people over a long period of time, therefore it can be difficult to leave behind SNAs, Teachers and other support services which the school had provided.
+Finding Help: Many autistic students build up trust and positive relationships with people over a long period of time, therefore it can be difficult to leave behind SNAs, Teachers and other support services which the school had provided.